roxanageambasu/roxanageambasu.github.io/scalable-transparency-experiments.md

 seeks to check this hypothesis at scale.
 We will develop a tool that crawls the Web from the vantage point of multiple different user profiles and relates consistent differences in the outputs with any differences in the profiles that appear to strongly correlate with them.
-We will develop heuristics to narrow the comparison to ``interesting'' elements within a page (e.g., portions including the ``$'' sign, which will likely be prices).
-We will run the Web crawling and data processing from AWS (see methodology in Secton 5) and will release all data publicly.
+We will develop heuristics to narrow the comparison to "interesting" elements within a page (e.g., portions including the "$" sign, which will likely be prices).
+We will release all data and code publicly.
 We and other researchers will be able to visualize the consistent differences and attribute them to specific profile aspects.
 They will judge on a case-by-case basis whether they represent discrimination or just innocuous personalization.

-### Experimental Methodology
+### AWS-Based Methodology

 We plan to run these and other experiments, as well as the development and testing that prepares them, on 10 AWS large instances over the next two years.
 These instances will crawl the Web from the vantage points of